Apply to Become a Firefighter

 The City of Athens is accepting applications for Firefighter to establish an eligibility list.
 Applicants must be 18 years of age no later than the date of the first test.
 The starting salary is $48,333.38, plus employees enjoy a generous benefits package such as paid holidays, sick leave, vacation time, a comprehensive health insurance plan (including but not limited to prescription, vision, dental, and life insurance), public employee pension match, education incentives, and a fitness center membership.

 Established in 1830, the Athens Fire Department was first located where the Athens City Hall operates today.
 Horses that pulled water wagons were kept in a stable located next to the former fire department.

 The Athens Fire Department is an ever-changing organization with the primary responsibility of protection of life and property from fire and other emergencies within the confines of the municipality limits.
 The fire department interacts with various city departments and other entities, which include:

 Firefighters are on duty 24 hours a day, 365 days a year.
 The department has three shifts, each shift works 24 hours on duty and 48 hours off duty with a minimum of two firefighters assigned to each station.

 Stations & Fleet

-The department has a mutual aid agreement with the Richland Area Fire Brigade, which is located on Hooper Road, the Plains Volunteer Fire Department, and the Nelsonville Fire Department.
+The department has a mutual aid agreement with all fire departments within Athens County.
 The Athens Fire Department is also a member of the Region 7 state response team.